PaoloMura/graphquest/README.rst

 * `question.py <https://github.com/PaoloMura/graphquest/blob/main/src/graphquest/question.py>`_
     A module that contains all the question types that you can extend.

+The GraphQuest repository can be found at :ref:`https://github.com/PaoloMura/graphquest`

 Installation
 ------------

-Use `pip <https://pypi.org/project/pip/>` to install the GraphQuest package:
+Use :ref:`pip <https://pypi.org/project/pip/>` to install the GraphQuest package:

 .. code-block:: console